MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/csp.md

 ---
-title: Using Content Security Policy (CSP) to control which resources can be run by an extension
+title: Using Content Security Policy (CSP) to control which resources can be run
 description: Using Content Security Policy (CSP) to control which resources can be loaded and run by a Microsoft Edge add-on.
 author: MSEdgeTeam
 ms.author: msedgedevrel